 PREGNANCY: Estrogens should not be used during pregnancy due to an increased risk of fetal abnormalities.

 NURSING MOTHERS: Estrogens are secreted in milk and cause unpredictable effects in the infant.
-Estrogens generally should not be used by women if they are breast-feeding.
+Estrogens generally should not be used by women if they are breastfeeding.

 SIDE EFFECTS: Among the most common endocrine side effects are break-through bleeding or spotting, loss of periods or excessively prolonged periods, breast pain, breast enlargement, and changes in sexuality (increase or decrease in libido).
 Abdominal pain may indicate the development of gallstones or occasionally hepatitis.
 Migraine headaches have been associated with estrogen therapy.
-Estrogens can cause sodium and fluid retention.
+Estrogens can cause sodium and fluid retention leading to edema.
 Melasma, tan or brown patches, may develop on the forehead, cheeks, or temples.
 These may persist even after the estrogen is stopped.
 Conjugated estrogens may cause an increase in the curvature of the cornea.
 Patients with contact lenses may develop intolerance to their lenses.

 Reference: FDA Prescribing Information

-Last Editorial Review: 12/31/1997
+Last Editorial Review: 1/22/2014